Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

 familiar data batches, and the fourth is a state object that has been passed earlier to the ``eval`` function **with the exact same batches**.
 Thus, this object can store intermediate values and thus speed up the computation of the derivative.

+If you are completely unfamiliar with the role of a state object in derivative computations then please read :doc:`../optimization/conventions_derivatives` before continuing here.

 Looking at the above formula, it is easy to see that the derivative is a cheap by-product of the evaluation of the exponential, at the cost of an additional multiplication.
+This hints at the possibility to make efficient use of the state object.
+Although this may seem like a very lucky coincidence it is not; such synergies between computation of the value and its derivatives are extremely common.

 In principle there are different possibilities for implementing this derivative.
 The simplest is to ignore possible synergy effects and the state object completely and to compute the derivative from scratch.
-This is very inefficient, since it is usually possible to reuse some intermediate values.
+This is very inefficient, since it is obviously possible to reuse some intermediate values.
 On the other hand one should avoid using massive storage for intermediates, since then the runtime could become dominated by limited memory throughput.

-Before deciding what the store in the state let's look at the computation the function is required to perform.
+Before deciding what to store in the state object let's look at the computation the function is required to perform.
 The gradient vector is to be filled in with the partial derivatives of the weighted sum of all kernel values w.r.t. the parameters.
 In pseudo code the computation reads: